rhizomedotorg/rhizomedotorg.github.io/_posts/2013-11-15-database-less-data-driven-navigation.markdown

     }
 {% endhighlight %}

-This adds to the context everything needed to render the navigation properly, making it possible to highlight the current primary and sub items, or perform other logic based on the navigation state.
+This adds to the template context everything needed to render the navigation properly, making it possible to highlight the current primary and sub items, or perform some other logic based on the navigation state.

-/path-to-project/templtaes/fragments/navbars.html might look like this:
+Finally, let's do the navigation template: /path-to-project/templtaes/fragments/navbars.html

 {% highlight html+django %}
 <div id="header" class="navbar">